-ANSWER: The only available gear check opportunity is at Boston Common on race morning.
-Official participants much check their clothing at Boston Common on race morning between 5:30 a.m. and 9:30 a.m.
+(A) Yes.
+Official participants must check their clothing at Boston Common on race morning between 5:30 a.m. and 9:30 a.m.
 There will not be a gear check opportunity at the Expo, in Hopkinton, or at any location other than Boston Common.

-ANSWER: To ensure timely arrival at the start line, we recommend that all runners board their buses at their assigned time based on the wave in which they are starting.
-For a full schedule, please visit http://www.baa.org/races/boston-marathon/participant-information/transportation-to-start-line.aspx
+(A) To ensure timely arrival at the start line, we recommend that all runners board their buses at their assigned time based on the wave in which they are starting.

 JOHN HANCOCK SPORTS & FITNESS EXPO AND NUMBER PICK-UP

 (Q) When will Boston Marathon bib, wave, and corral assignments be announced?

 (A) In mid-March, the 2015 Boston Marathon field will be numbered, and bib number assignments will be posted to the entry list on our website at www.baa.org.
 At that time, runners will also be able to look up their wave and corral assignments based on their bib numbers.
 There will be four waves of runners for the 2015 Boston Marathon.

 (Q) If I cannot run, can a friend or family member pick up my bib, t-shirt and runner packet?

 (A) If you are unable to participant in the race, a friend or family member can bring your signed Runner Passport to the Solutions Center at the John Hancock Sports & Fitness Expo, and we can issue a t-shirt and bag.
 They will NOT be able to pick up your bib number.